 In 2009, I wrote about “Who owns your appellate briefs?”
 At the time, I was annoyed at being asked to file an extra unbound paper copy of a brief to be mailed to a commercial publisher so they could scan the paper and resell it to other lawyers.
 Since then, the Texas courts have moved toward e-filing, so the publisher and the public often have access to the same PDF.

 Today, the Wall Street Journal reports about a lawsuit that turns this academic question into a federal case.
 The suit seeks class certification for its claim that both West and Lexis have been infringing copyright be reselling access to appellate and trial papers.(The documents cited are somewhat slanted toward trial pleadings and motions.)
-It seeks class certification for two classes that, so far as I can tell, cover every litigator — those who have sought copyright registration to cover court papers they filed (seriously, who are you people?) and those who have not.1
+It seeks class certification for two classes that, so far as I can tell, cover every litigator — those who have sought copyright registration to cover court papers they filed (seriously, who are you people?) and those who have not. (( Perhaps being cute, the Wall Street Journal does not copy the class action petition for publication.
+Instead, it links to a copy posted on Scribd. ))

 The lawsuit does not name PACER as a defendant, although curiously it does precisely what Westlaw and Lexis do here (with even less transformation of the raw source material).

 The background legal question is (still) a very interesting one.
-The question probably comes down to the fair use doctrine, as described in this short post by Eugene Volokh, unless there is some consent implicit in the act of filing a document with a court.2
+The question probably comes down to the fair use doctrine, as described in this short post by Eugene Volokh, unless there is some consent implicit in the act of filing a document with a court. (( If this lawsuit gets traction, courts might consider rules clarifying the public-domain status of court filings.
+Such a rule could state that by signing and filing a paper, you donate whatever copyright you hold in it to the public domain. ))

 The idea of copyrighting operative legal documents troubles me.

 The line between “expression” and “function” here is not an easy one.
 Is a legal brief more like a how-to recipe, where the steps of the process are not themselves protected by copyright?
-Or is it more like a picture-filled coffee-table cookbook, where the unique expression is?
-3
+Or is it more like a picture-filled coffee-table cookbook, where the unique expression is? (( Other fun questions include: Is the copyright owned by the lawyer or the firm?
+What if a different person is the primary author than the signatory of the brief? ))

 There’s a much more sophisticated overview of the copyright questions in this article by James Peterson and Jennifer Gregor in Wisconsin Lawyer.